 Make a full backup for your computer

-You will make significant changes on your computer, so it’s best to do a full system backup before upgrading.
+You will make significant changes to your computer, so it’s best to do a full system backup before upgrading.

-Remember that you’ll also need to back up your personal files to an external drive or OneDrive as they’ll be deleted during installation.
+Remember that you’ll also need to back up your files to an external drive or OneDrive, as they’ll be deleted during installation.

 Perform a clean install of Windows 10

-Since there is no direct path from 32-bit to 64-bit version of Windows 10, the only solution is to install a clean operating system.
+Since there is no direct path from the 32-bit to the 64-bit version of Windows 10, the only solution is to install a clean operating system.